 Enter the pattern high over the runway, pitch out to the left, medium bank, roll out in the opposite direction, lower the gear, flaps, descending turn back to the runway heading.
 Back pressure.
 Flare over the numbers.
 Hold it off.
 Touch down on the main gear.
 Let the nose wheel down, not too hard.

 I had eight hours in the aircraft, air work, traffic pattern practice.
-I could have soloed the aircraft, but the program said dual flying only.
+I could have soloed the aircraft, but the program allowed dual flying only.

-When the program ended, I knew I could succeed in the pilot training program.
+When the program ended, I knew I could succeed in pilot training.